Online security: prevent fraud

 How can you avoid it?
 Don't trust offers that require payments in advance and promise quick income with no effort.

-A scammer pretends to be your child or a relative in trouble and uses various excuses to urgently ask you for money.
+A scammer pretends to be your child, daughter or a relative in trouble and uses various excuses to urgently ask you for money.

 How can you avoid it?
 Before sending money, contact your relative using another means and confirm the situation.